Period Relations for Standard $L$-functions of Symplectic Type: Preliminaries

 \subsection{Rationality fields}

 We recall the notion of rationality field from \cite[Section 3]{ClozelAutomorphicFormsMotive}.
 Suppose that $G_0$ is a totally disconnected, locally compact Hausdorff topological group.
-Given an irreducible smooth representation $\Pi_0$ of $G_0$, we define the rationality field of $\Pi_0$, denoted by $\BQ(\Pi_0)$, to be the fixed field of the group of field automorphisms $\sigma\in\Aut(\BC)$ such that
+Given an irreducible smooth representation $\Pi_0$ of $G_0$, we define the rationality field of $\Pi_0$, denoted by $\BQ(\Pi_0)$, to be the fixed field of the group of field automorphisms $\sigma\in\Aut(\BC)$ such that $\Pi_0\otimes_{\BC, \sigma} \BC\cong\Pi_0$ as representations of $G_0$.
+Given an irreducible cuspidal automorphic representation $\Pi=\Pi_\infty\otimes \Pi_f$ of $\GL_m(\BA)$ as in the Introduction, we define its rationality field to be $\BQ(\Pi):=\BQ(\Pi_f)$.
+In this way, we define the rationality field $\BQ(\chi_\BK)$ when $\BK$ is non-archimedean and the rationality field $\BQ(\chi)$.
+We define